aifimmunology/zhang-trpv1-xenium/README.md

 ## Data Availability

-Raw and processed spatial transcriptomics data are available at the Gene Expression Omnibus (GEO) under accession number: **[GEO accession here once available]**.
+Raw and processed spatial transcriptomics data are available at the EBI BioImage Archive under accession number: **S-BIAD2351**.

 ---